Tag Archive for: Anagen Phase

 “All these bills have me pulling out my hair.”

-“This new job has my hair falling out.”
+“This new job is making my hair fall out.”

-People often joke around about how stress causes hair loss, but for many people, it’s no laughing matter.
-Stress can cause you to lose hair.
+But for many, stress causing hair loss is no laughing matter.
+So does stress really cause hair loss?
+Yes, stress can cause you to lose your hair.
 And when you’re trying to keep as much hair on your head as possible, managing stress becomes a top priority.

 Stress: The Good and the Bad